A Gourmand’s Route Of Nanaimo

 After filling myself to the brim with flights and samples, I’m ready to take it easy.
 I stroll through Maffeo Sutton Park, watching the crab trappers on the pier.
 It’s a great spot to just hang out, watch the float planes come and go, and take in the sights.

-Dinner: I’ve managed to make room yet again for another bite, and I’m thrilled to have reservations at Figo Italian Bistro.
-This quiet spot is home to thrilling authentic Italian food, my favourites being the carbonara and the foccaccia.
-It’s always a touch choice between arancini, bruschetta, or the calamari to start, so from time to time it ends up being all three (we suggest you bring friends to help you out!).
+Dinner: I’ve managed to make room yet again for another bite, and I’m thrilled to have reservations at La Stella Trattoria.
+This quiet spot is home to thrilling authentic Italian food, my favourites being the house bread and the Calabrese pizza.
+It’s always a tough choice between the beet salad, the arancini and the meatballs to start, so from time to time, it ends up being all three (we suggest you bring friends to help you out!).